COSC3020/augmenting-path-MelkMan419/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+The worst-case time complexity of the function is Θ(V + E), where V is the number of vertices (nodes) in the graph and E is the number of edges.
+This complexity arises from the depth-first search (DFS) algorithm used to traverse the graph.